node-unicode/node-unicode-data/templates/README.md

 // …you get the idea.
 ```

-Other than categories, data on Unicode properties, blocks, and scripts is available too (for recent versions of the Unicode standard).
+Other than categories, data on Unicode properties, blocks, scripts, and script extensions is available too (for recent versions of the Unicode standard).
 Here’s the full list of the available data for v<%= version %>:

 ```js<% Object.keys(dirs).forEach(function(type) { %>
 // <%= type.replace(/-/g, ' ') %>: